savan77/Self-Driving-Car-Nanodegree/CarND-LaneLines-P1/Project_Writeup.md

 ### 2. Identify potential shortcomings with your current pipeline

 I ran my pipeline on `challenge.mp4` and identified some problems.
-* Hough Transform require scene specific parameter tuning.
+* Hough Transform requires scene specific parameter tuning.
 Even though the parameters I found were working well on other two videos, it didn't gave good result on challenge.mp4 because there were other lines that were detected by Hough Transform.
 * I also noticed algorithm didn't work when there was a different road color or change in light/shadow.
 * Since my current implementation uses slope to find full line, sometimes it makes mistakes when there isn't proper curve on road.